-Absentee-by-mail voting is fairly self-explanatory.
-A voter fills out a request form for an absentee ballot, then mails it to their county board of elections.
+- Absentee-by-mail voting is when a voter fills out a request form for an absentee ballot, then mails it to their county board of elections.
 The BOE will process the form and mail the voter a ballot, which the voter should complete, have witnessed, and return by mail.

 A completed Absentee Ballot Request Form may be scanned and emailed, faxed, or mailed to the county board of elections.
 The contact information for the county boards of elections may be found here.

 To receive a mail-in absentee ballot for an election, a voter or the voter's near-relative* or legal guardian must use the State Absentee Ballot Request form to request the ballot.
 Request forms are available at the State Board of Elections office, here on the State Board of Elections website, and at county boards of election offices.
 The form can be reproduced.

 *A "near-relative" means a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

 A signed and completed State Absentee Ballot Request Form must be received by your county board of elections no later than 5:00 p.m. on the last Tuesday prior to the date of the election for which the ballot is being requested.

 A signed and completed request form may be mailed, faxed, e-mailed or delivered in person to the county board of elections office.

 Note: A request form must be received for each election that a voter desires to vote a by-mail absentee ballot.